GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 ### Indexing the reference genome and read mapping with `BBMap`

 We will cover more about read mapping in [later exercises](https://genomicsaotearoa.github.io/metagenomics_summer_school/day2/ex6_initial_binning/).
 For now, it is important to know that it is first necessary to build an index of the reference using the read mapping tool of choice.
-Here, we will first build a `BBMap` index, and then use `BBMap` to map the quality-filtered reads to that index, ultimately retaining only those reads that do *not* map to the index.
+Here, we will first build a `BBMap` index, and then use `BBMap` to map the reads to that index, ultimately retaining only those reads that do *not* map to the index.

 Build index reference via `BBMap`.
 We will do this by submitting the job via slurm.